VANUATU TRAVEL GUIDE

-The country's flag carrier, Air Vanuatu, flies to Port Vila from Sydney, Nouméa, Brisbane, Honiara, Nadi, and Auckland.
+The country's flag carrier, Air Vanuatu, flies to Port Vila from Auckland, Brisbane, Honiara, Melbourne, Nadi, Nouméa, and Sydney.
 Virgin Australia has flights from Australia.

-Other airlines arriving here include Aircalin from Nouméa, Solomon Airlines from Honiara, and Air Pacific from Nadi.
-The most direct route from North America is on Air Pacific's nonstop Los Angeles-Nadi service, connecting in Fiji for Vanuatu.
-Air Pacific also offers connections to/from Tokyo.
+Other airlines arriving here include Aircalin from Nouméa and Fiji Airways from Nadi.
+The most direct route from North America is on Fiji Airway's nonstop Los Angeles-Nadi service, connecting in Fiji for Vanuatu.
 A departure tax of Vt.2,500 in local currency is payable on international flights (often included in the ticket price).